Stanley Glacier: Kootenay fossils revealed (Kootenay National Park)

 Is this hike right for you?

-The Stanley Glacier hike is moderate in difficulty.
-The first 4 km (2.4 miles) of the trail are gentle and well maintained.
-The final sections of the trail include 800 m (874 yards) of rough trail and 200 metres (218 yards) of walking on rough rocks.
-It’s equivalent to climbing up and down 110 flights of stairs over 10 kilometers!
+The Stanley Glacier hike is rated moderate in difficulty.
+From the Stanley Glacier parking, the first 4 km of the trail are gently graded on well maintained, packed dirt trails.
+The final section of the trail includes 800 m of rough trail and 200 m of walking on rough and loose rocks.
 This hike is not advised for people with recurring knee, back or ankle injuries.

-- Children under 0 to 5 are not allowed on the Stanley Glacier hike
+- Children 5 and under are not allowed on the Stanley Glacier hike

 - The hike is not suitable for strollers or child carrying-backpacks.